Ntsoarleng/TryHackMe-Walkthroughs/NetworkServices.md

 # TryHackMe Walkthrough: Network Services
 📅 Date: 2025-02-04
-🔍 Difficulty Level: Easy /n
+🔍 Difficulty Level: Easy \n
 🖥️ Category: Enumeration, Exploitation.
 🎯 Objective: Learn about, then enumerate and exploit a variety of network services and misconfigurations.